Followers

 Lord Cornwallis

-By late December Washington's army was safe across the Delaware River and expecting to defend the nation's capital, Philadelphia.
-He had less than 2500 "effectives," and that number would soon drop with many enlistments ending in January and the desperately needed replacements not arriving until early the next year (if at all).
-The Continental Army lacked supplies of all kinds, especially
+By late December, Washington's army was safe across the Delaware River and prepared to defend the nation's capital, Philadelphia.
+He had fewer than 2500 effective troops, and that number would soon decrease as many enlistments ended in January, with the much-needed replacements not arriving until early the next year, if at all.

-clothing.
-Not just winter clothing - any clothing!
-But Washington had help from Howe, who halted General Cornwallis 5,000 crack troops at the Delaware.
-Washington's men had confiscated every civilian boat for miles along the river and Cornwallis had to wait for the British pontoon trains before crossing.
-Instead, Howe, thinking Washington beaten, ordered his army into "winter quarters" and himself scurried back to New York and his mistress.
-Cornwallis' wife meanwhile was reported ill and he headed to New York to catch a ship to England before the winter made crossing impossible.
+Meanwhile, Howe, believing Washington was defeated, ordered his army into "winter quarters," and he himself hurried back to New York to be with his mistress.
+Cornwallis's wife was reportedly ill, and he headed to New York to catch a ship to England before winter made crossing impossible.
 To guard his New Jersey holdings, Howe left brigade-sized garrisons at Princeton, Brunswick, Bordentown, and Trenton.

 An Army at rest and an Army formed